 "The public did not think that [Spears] lost her virginity in the right way versus others, so she couldn't remain this consummate virgin," Dr. Drenten says.
 "So that idea of competition is also colliding with the fans turning on Britney Spears and sort of being let down, saying, 'No, the bargain we had with you was that you will entertain us in a way that we want to be entertained culturally.
 And that means I want to invest in this romantic relationship that you have and we want you to behave a certain way.'"

 According to Evelyn McDonnell, a professor of journalism at Loyola Marymount University and editor of the book Women Who Rock: Bessie to Beyonce.
-Girl Groups to Riot Grrrl., the collision of pop star virgins — especially in the wake of sexualized rock stars — was intentional.
+Girl Groups to Riot Grrrl., the collision of pop star virgins — especially in the wake of sexualised rock stars — was intentional.
 "Everything about this phenomenon was very carefully and thoughtfully produced, including selling female virginity, but also teasing with fetishistic sexual appeal," McDonnell tells Refinery29.
 "The virginity shtick made [Britney Spears] parentally approved for young girls to listen to.
 This is post-Parents Music Resource Center, after all.
 Pop music, especially that aimed at teenage female audiences, was under scrutiny."

 The parental advisory label was first introduced in 1996 — a counter to Prince and what was dubbed "porn rock" — and placed on the Madonnas and Janet Jacksons and Lil Kims of the world.
 When Madonna sang explicitly about personal sexual gratification, conservative outrage followed.
 Her song, "Like a Virgin," turned the idea of virginity on its head, arguing that you can feel "brand new" even though you've had sex with multiple people — the antithesis of evangelical Christian messaging.
 With her 1993 Janet album, Jackson bucked what was a more "demure approach to sexuality," as Michael Arceneaux wrote for VH1, and unapologetically displayed both her "social consciousness and her burgeoning sexuality."
 And at a time when it was predominantly men rapping about pussy, Lil Kim was more than happy to rap about her own.

 As McDonnell explains, Britney, Jessica, Mandy, and even Christina were manufactured responses to their musical predecessors.
 But what was interesting about their rise was that their fandom was often decades younger than them — millennials who are now in their 20s and 30s, but at the time were kids.
 Their parents, too, were marketed these artists, and could feel better about their children being sent more wholesome messaging.
-It was then okay if Spears danced in a sexualized school girl outfit and sang songs riddled with sexual innuendo — her virginity was important to her.
+It was then okay if Spears danced in a sexualised school girl outfit and sang songs riddled with sexual innuendo — her virginity was important to her.

 "Selling Britney as a virgin also made her a non-participant in the sexual pleasure that was clearly a part of her appeal," McDonnell says.
 "From the very beginning of her career, she lacked agency; in a sense, her lack of agency was exactly what was being peddled.
 She was a postfeminist — an anti-feminist — conservative product.
 She was a reversal of so many of the gains women had made."
 And it was when Britney reclaimed her agency that her image began to crack.